Bulgaria – easy birding on the Black Sea coast

 To be confirmed

-Return flights from UK.
+Return flights from London Gatwick.
 Seven nights’ accommodation, full board basis.
 Local transport on excursions as specified in the itinerary.

 Refreshments.
 Entrance fees for optional sightseeing.
 Gratuities.
 Travel insurance.

-Day 1 Our fight takes us to Bourgas on the Black Sea coast from where we transfer to our hotel in nearby Sozopol.
+Day 1 Our fight takes us to Varna on the Black Sea coast from where we transfer to our hotel in Krapets (~1.5 hours).

-Days 2 – 4 We will explore the Bourgas area, in particular its internationally important wetlands.
+Days 5-7 For the next three days we will explore the Bourgas area, paying particular attention to its internationally important wetlands.
 The three large but very different lakes attract large numbers of wading birds, herons, pelicans, gulls and terns.
 We will also spend a day at Dyulinksi Pass migration watch point – in the right conditions, this can be one of the most impressive visual migrations in Europe – we can hope to see Lesser Spotted, Booted and Short-toed Eagles, harriers, buzzards and falcons, storks and pelicans, sometimes in very large numbers.

-Day 8 Our time in Bulgaria has come to an end, and after breakfast we head south again, to Bourgas and our flights home.
+Day 8 Our time in Bulgaria has come to an end, and after breakfast we have to head north again towards Varna and our flights home.

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.